dissidentz/space-salvage-empire/docs/notes.md

 🚫 Missing Major Systems
 These features are mentioned in the design docs but do not exist in the codebase:

-Trading Post / Market System
-Status: Missing logic and UI.
-Impact: Players cannot sell excess resources for credits/fuel/rare materials.
-Evidence: No marketStore.ts, TradingView.tsx, or resource conversion actions.

-Contracts System
-Status: Missing logic and UI.
-Impact: Players can't take on optional objectives for bonuses.
-Evidence:
-gameStore.ts
- has an empty contracts: [] array but no logic to generate or process them.

 Resource Storage Limits
 Status: Missing logic.